praveens-git-bit/PreDay_Ignite2024/Exercise3.md

 ### Task 3.4 : Deploying and testing a Prompt flow to automate query handling, ensuring quick and optimized responses.

+Prompt flow in Azure AI Studio offers a comprehensive, streamlined environment for creating AI applications.
+It provides a visual interface for orchestrating flows, and enables iterative prompt engineering.
+Azure AI Studio includes built-in evaluation tools, seamless deployment options, and integration with Azure's ecosystem.
+It also offers enterprise-level security and scalability, making it ideal for developing, testing, and deploying sophisticated AI solutions efficiently.
+Let’s explore how Contoso deployed and tested a Prompt flow.

 1. Click on **Prompt flow** from the left navigation pane and then click on the **+ Create** button.